BenBenCHAK/HKUST_SmartCarSimulator/README.md

 └── smart_car.py
 ```

 The "lib" directory contains the C++ library for the client side to get the image from the car in the server side and control the car as needed.
-The "simulation.cpp" is a demo code for the library's usage.
+The "simulation.cpp" is a **quickstart** demo code for the library's usage.
 As for the "makefile", it is a reference for you to compile the "simulation.cpp" into the "simulation.exe".

 The "src" directory contains 3D materials and textures for the car simulation.
 To run the server, just run "smart_car.py", which includes the module "smart_car_server.py" inside.